 - Moving to a paperless system in the clinic, including setting up online client registration options and only accepting payment by card or billing via private medical insurance.

-As lockdown has continued and access to physiotherapy and other health services more generally have been reduced, we are aware that there is a public need and growing desire for people to access our services, particularly for face-to-face appointments.
+We are aware that the public continues to have a need for our services, particularly for face-to-face appointments.
 In fact, we have found that the demand for our services is very high and our clinic is busier than ever.
 Whilst we want to be able to help everyone and are aware of the pressure to return to business as usual, we continue to follow the advice of the government and our regulatory bodies and are mindful that our duty of care means we have a legal responsibility to provide a reasonable standard of care to our clients and to act in ways that protect their safety.
 If this means we cannot offer you a face-to-face appointment, we apologise.
 We really do want to help you, but must prioritise the safety of our staff and the wider community first.

 Any risk assessment regarding face-to-face appointments will need to consider whether the benefits of seeing someone in the clinic is greater than the risk of transmission of Covid-19.
 We want to be able to offer the safest possible environment for all.